TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 If you need to record additional information from the request into the analytics, without enabling [detailed logging]({{<ref "tyk-oss-gateway/configuration#analytics_configenable_detailed_recording">}}), (which isn't always useful since consumes a lot of space when it records the full request and response objects).

-If you wish to track group of API requests.
-For example
+- If you wish to track a group of API requests.
+For example:

 - Show me all API requests where `tenant-id=123`
 - Show me all API requests where `user-group=abc`